 It is so easy to lose focus and scramble priorities.
+We get so busy doing good things and miss one of the highest things God created us to do – family.
 Our public life is only as valid as our private life.
 Family is the perfect framing for God’s highest work, the litmus test for authentic service and our greatest opportunity to meet needs in His name.

 Father, I want to please You by the way I love my family.
 Today, I choose to see each family member through your eyes of love and mercy.
+I will wage peace in my family.
+I will be quick to forgive and slow to condemn.
+I will encourage my family members with my words, my prayers, my love and my time.
 I want my home to be a safe place filled with kindness and compassion, a place that illustrates Your presence and power.
 Today, I choose to trust my family to God.

 Now it’s Your Turn

-Read the following verses of Scripture.
-Make a list of the action words in each verse.
+Read the following verse of Scripture.
+Make a list of the action words in the verse.
 After completing the list, come up with steps you can take to illustrate the character of God in your family relationships.